34th Street–Herald Square station: 1950s to 1990s

+Since 2000

 On August 28, 2004, Shahawar Matin Siraj and James Elshafay were arrested for planning to bomb the Herald Square station during the 2004 Republican National Convention.
 Elshafay cooperated with prosecutors and received a plea deal; Siraj was convicted of conspiracy on four counts, the most serious of which was plotting to bomb a public transportation system, in 2006 and was sentenced to 30 years in prison in 2007.

+The station's token booths were shuttered in May 2005, after fare tokens were replaced with MetroCards; station agents were deployed elsewhere in the station to answer passengers' queries.
+This was part of a pilot program that was tested at seven other stations.
 To save energy, the MTA installed variable-speed escalators at 34th Street–Herald Square and three other subway stations in August 2008, although not all of the escalators initially functioned as intended.
+A Korean restaurant, Nōksu, opened on the station's mezzanine level in late 2023.
+In November 2024, the United States Department of Transportation provided a $72 million grant to cover two-thirds of the design and engineering phase of the renovation of New York Penn Station.
+Among other things, the project will include a direct connection from the 34th Street–Herald Square station to Penn Station.

 Station layout

 This station complex has a long mezzanine above the platforms.
 Three staircases and two elevators lead to each of the two Broadway line platforms.
 Three pairs of escalators lead to the Sixth Avenue line platforms (two to the northbound one and one to the southbound one).
 There is a non-ADA-compliant ramp that leads to an intermediate level.
 This level has two sets of staircases leading to each of the Sixth Avenue platforms.
 The elevators to this level are at the north end of the mezzanine.

 Two works of art are installed on the mezzanine as part of the MTA Arts & Design program.
 The first of these is Radiant Site by Michele Oka Doner, which consists of 11,000 gold-colored wall tiles.
 The tiles were manufactured at Pewabic Pottery in Michigan and installed along a 165 ft stretch of passageway; according to Oka Doner, they were meant "to fill the underground with light and feeling".
 The second artwork is Halo by Nicholas Pearson and consists of seven orbs, each made of coiled aluminum rods and placed on small beams above the mezzanine.
 The MTA selected these artworks, along with David Provan's Yab-Yum sculpture above the IND platform, as part of the Herald Square Subway Complex Art Competition in 1988.
 Herbert Muschamp of The New York Times wrote of the artworks: "Unfortunately, though one feels like a subway vandal to say so, the plan's parts don't add up to an effective whole.
 A surfeit of mismatched design elements defeats the intended airiness."